Olical/Spark/README.md

 ## About
 Spark is a project of mine inspired by the work of jQuery.
 I plan to make it even simpler to use and even more light weight.

 It has modular development with a PHP script I wrote which minifys and combines all of the modules into one file.
-This means that if you need to test certain modules all you have to do is add / remove modules from modules.conf and rebuild.
+This means that if you need to test certain modules all you have to do is add / remove modules from `modules.conf` and rebuild.

 All functions are explained in the wiki as well as how to make plugins.
-Here is an example of making an element fade out to 0% opacity over the cource of 1000 miliseconds, one second.
+Here is an example of making an element fade out to 0% opacity over the course of 1000 milliseconds, one second.

 `s.opacity('p.myParagraph', 0, 1000);`

+If you are unsure of anything then the wiki will sort you out. http://github.com/Wolfy87/Spark/wiki

 ## Licences